massimo-nocentini/cagd/README.md

 We implement numerical methods usign two languages, *Julia* for curves part and *Python* for the surfaces part:
-* for the former we collect our results in a TeX document which can be compiled directly from the root of this repository;
+* for the former we collect our results in a TeX document, a compiled pdf can be found [here][pdf-curves] which can be compiled directly from the root of this repository;
 * for the latter we collect our results in three *IPython notebooks* with the following links: